j81blog/Wait-NTNXTask/README.md

 # Wait-NTNXTask
-Veriefies the task and waits until finished
+Verifies the task and waits until finished